kaustubhk24/blog.kaustubh.codes/_posts/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

 ## Installing PHP

-Installing PHP is the last step, Let&#8217;s complete that too,
+Installing PHP is the last step, Let's complete that too,

 <pre class="wp-block-code"><code>$ apt install libapache2-mod-php php-mysql</code></pre>

-enter **y** when asked, That&#8217;s it.
+enter **y** when asked, That's it.
 You just completed installation of LAMP Stack on your aws EC2 Ubuntu instance.